 You must thoroughly and accurately enter your class/work schedule into the Symplicity system for every day that you are requesting an interview from August 11 - October 29 so that the computer will not schedule your interviews at times when you are in class or otherwise unable to interview.

 Interviews are generally scheduled from 9:00 a.m. to 5:00 p.m., Monday through Fridays with a noon to 1:00 p.m. lunch break.
 A few recruiters have requested half-day schedules.
 Interviews are generally 20 or 30 minutes long, though some are longer, depending upon the employer's preference.
-3L Evening students will need to report their work schedules in such a way that some blocks of time are made available for interviews.
+3L Evening students must report their work schedules in such a way that some blocks of time are made available for interviews.

 Your personal interview schedule for preferenced employers will be available for viewing on-line on August 7, 2015.
 Hard copies of interview schedules will not be distributed; you must view your schedule on-line, and are responsible for knowing your schedule!
 If you do not show for an interview, you may risk forfeiting all of your interviews.
 Please note that interview schedules are subject to change up to 24 hours before the interview date.
 You are responsible for checking your interview schedule on Symplicity.

 If you are selected for an interview with a Joint Schedule employer, we will notify you by e-mail of your interview time approximately one week before the interview.

 Resume Collect employers will most likely contact you directly to schedule interviews at their offices.
 In the rare case that a Resume Collect employer asks the CSO to assist in arranging interviews, we will e-mail you.
 Read your email daily!